0Zix0/PixelEngine/README.md

 ### How to use
 1. Extend the abstract class `Game`
 2. Implement the 3 methods `onCreate()`, `onUpdate()` and `onRender()`
-3. Create a new instance of your classe and call the `start()` method.
+3. Create a new instance of your class and call the `start()` method.
 ```java
 public class MyGame extends Game {